fbpx

 June is a good time for your mid year business review.
 We're talking about some areas to clean up, so you can catapult you towards some of your goals.
 By Marie Deveaux, Finance CoachThe first thing that I want to talk about is cleaning up your communication.
 Oftentimes when we’re thinking about entrepreneurship, we think about communication and we think about our elevator pitch.
 And quite frankly, I’m not going to dig into that kind of stuff in this post.
 We talk about pitching like a PSA and elevator pitches in some other areas, so feel free to check those out if that’s where you’re at, but today I want to talk about your written communication, how well you’re leveraging your email.

-Now those of you in the She Runs It community, you know we recently had a live webinar with Tonya Joyner.
+We recently had a live webinar with Tonya Joyner.
 Tonya runs a publishing house.
 She is the owner of TJS Publishing.
 She’s the publisher of my upcoming quote book – be sure to look out for that.
 And she is masterful at email organization and email communication.
 You have full access to that webinar if you are a part of the She Runs It community, but if that’s not your jam, I’m going to give you the Cliff’s notes right now.

 Tip #1.
 Address your emails in real time